-“Tomorrow morning Ma, have to be at the airport at seven, Dad’s taking me”
+“Tomorrow morning, Ma, I have to be at the airport at seven.
+Dad’s taking me”

-“I’m so proud of you Brad, I know you’ve always wanted this, I’m just so sorry I’ve let you down.”
+“I’m so proud of you Brad, joining the military is something you’ve always wanted.
+I’m just so sorry I’ve let you down.”

 Her son made no reply, the fact was, his mother had let him down, and at a time he’d needed her the most.
 Throughout his adolescence, she’d been drunk much of the time.
-Often leaving him waiting in vain for his mum to collect him from sport, or being too drunk to be there before school, no breakfasts or packed lunches.
+Often leaving him waiting in vain for her to collect him from sport.
+Sometimes she would even be too drunk before school, which meant no breakfasts or packed lunches.
 He’d never felt comfortable about inviting friends home, not knowing what state she would be in.

 “I’m excited about tomorrow,” he said, changing the subject, “I hope I don’t regret joining the army.”